 Your company’s code of conduct should contain wording that ensures an inclusive company culture.
 For help creating a code of conduct, download the free Code of Conduct Template.

 The blog post “Defining Diversity and Inclusion,” defines inclusion as:

 “Allowing companies to quiet cultural discord.
 Inclusion is a set of policies, procedures, programs, set of norms, and actions that create an environment where the people who make up this diversity are able to use their difference to a company’s benefit, not to its detriment.”

 Inclusion is a component of a company’s culture.
 This allows companies to attract a wider range of qualified employees, as today’s job seekers increasingly base employment decisions on a company’s culture and reputation.
-The article “The Ethics of Inclusion: Three Common Delusions,” sheds light on the real challenge of inclusion, stating it’s to find common cause for important work.
-This can’t be done effectively if employees isolate themselves from each another based on differences such as race, culture, nationality, gender, ability, and personality.
+The article “The Ethics of Inclusion: Three Common Delusions,” sheds light on the real challenge of inclusion – to find common cause for important work.
+This can’t be done effectively if employees isolate themselves from one another based on differences such as race, culture, nationality, gender, ability and personality.
 Inclusion doesn’t mean an employee has to like everyone they work with, but they must still respect the opinions of fellow employees.

 Steps Toward Inclusion